Achievable logoAchievable logo

 Scalene triangles

-For these, you’ll need to take all the information you can from the problem in order to solve for any specific measurements.
-The most common question about scalene triangles involves the Triangle inequality theorem, a.k.a. the Third side rule, which we will also discuss in a later chapter.
+For scalene triangles, you typically need to use all the information given in the problem to find specific measurements.
+A common topic is the Triangle inequality theorem, a.k.a. the Third side rule, which you’ll discuss in a later chapter.

 Example of a scalene triangle